slsu0424/slsu0424.github.io/_posts/2023-10-24-advancing-analysis-fda-adverse-events-using-llms.md

 ![streamlit1](/assets/images/2023-10/streamlit1.png)

 ## Conclusion
 In this tutorial, we explored using LLMs and LangChain to retrieve information from an adverse events report.
 LangChain is a framework that enables building of LLM-based applications, such as a chatbot.
 Although NLP has been around for a long time, I was surprised by the simplicity of using natural language prompts and the human-like responses.
-I see potential for using LLMs to advance FDA operations and improve product safety.
+I see potential for using LLMs to increase FDA efficiency and improve product safety.

 Future considerations:
 - Use [Standards of Care in Diabetes](https://diabetesjournals.org/care/issue/46/Supplement_1) for document processing